hello-nrfcloud/backend/README.md

 message to nRF Cloud.

 To accomplish this, you need to supply the URL to the CoAP simulator binary in zip format via an SSM parameter for the stack.
+Please note that the server _MUST_ serve a `HEAD` request with and `ETag` header containing the hash of the file in order to detect binary changes and rebuild the Docker image if necessary.

 ```bash
 ./cli.sh configure-coap-health-check simulatorDownloadURL <URL to the ZIP file>